Recommended machiya cafes and coffee shops in Kanazawa's Higashi Chaya-gai

 A long-established tea shop proposes hojicha (roasted green tea) to be enjoyed with all five senses

-The store specializes in hojicha (roasted green tea) under the direct management of Maruhachi Tea House, which was founded in 1863.
-The store is named after Kosugi Issho, a Genroku-era haiku poet representative of the Kaga clan.
-In the cafe, visitors can enjoy seasonal Japanese teas and sweets, including the signature product, "Kaga stick tea.
-There are always three types of tea available, which are selected by pouring hot water over the tea leaves and sampling the aroma.
-Visitors can enjoy the tea with all five senses to find their favorite Japanese tea.
-The dried sweets that accompany the tea are also elegant and relaxing.
-The tea utensils made by artists and the tin plates used to serve the sweets are also a delight.
+This hojicha specialty store is under the direct management of Maruhachi Tea Factory, which was founded in 1863.
+The store is named after Kosugi Issho, a representative haiku poet of the Kaga clan during the Genroku period (1688-1704).
+At the cafe, visitors can enjoy a monthly selection of carefully selected varieties of hojicha, including the signature product, "Kaga stick tea.
+There are always three varieties of tea available, which are selected by pouring hot water over the tea leaves and sampling the aroma.
+By using all five senses to experience the tea, you can find the Japanese tea you prefer.
+You can also choose your favorite seasonal sweets to go with the tea from several varieties.
+Artists' vessels selected for each customer are also an enjoyable part of the experience.

 A modern space combining a coffee shop and a gallery